Exclusive: Brazil's VMH seeks Toronto IPO at $4 billion valuation, sources say

 VMH is the latest addition to a long list of Brazilian companies pursuing IPOs in coming months to rebalance their capital structure and pave the way for future expansion.[nL1N1F60K9]

-With a presence in Brazil and Peru, where it holds a majority stake in Cia Minera Milpo SA MIL.LM, VMH operates five industrial compounds in Brazil's state of Minas Gerais, and in Cajamarquilla in Peru.
+With a presence in Brazil and Peru, where it holds a majority stake in Cia Minera Milpo SA, VMH operates five industrial compounds in Brazil's state of Minas Gerais, and in Cajamarquilla in Peru.
 VMH also has sales offices in Houston and Luxembourg.

 Last year, investments in zinc and byproducts represented 11 percent of Votorantim's capital spending of about $3 billion.
 Those investments included efforts to extend the working life of the Vazante mine in Brazil for another 10 years.